 One goal of NN is to use sounds that are as easy as possible to pronounce for speakers of most of the world's languages.
-For this reason, NN avoids front-rounded vowels (like German $\ddot{o}$ $\ddot{u}$ / $\phi$ y/) or back-unrounded vowels (like Vietnamese $\sigma$ u' / $\gamma$ uu/).
-NN also avoids distinctions between nearby front and back vowels, like English long- and short-i [i $\iota$ ], long- and short oo [u oo], French $\acute{e}$ and $\acute{e}$ [e oo], oo0 and uses combinations of more widely-used vowels.
+For this reason, NN avoids front-rounded vowels (like German $\ddot{o} \ddot{u} / \phi y$) or back-unrounded vowels (like Vietnamese $\sigma u' / \tau u$).
+NN also avoids distinctions between nearby front and back vowels, like English long- and short-i [i 1], long- and short oo [u π], French é and è [e ε], ô and o [o σ], and uses combinations of more widely-used vowels.
 That led to the use of multiple vowels in syllable nuclei, but those are not without difficulties either.

-All the six simple vowels/ə i e a o u/ can serve alone as syllable nuclei.
+All the six simple vowels/a i e a o u/ can serve alone as syllable nuclei.
 But additionally there are ten syllable nuclei consisting of 2 or 3 vowels.
 Vowels /e a o/ can serve as the CORE VOWEL of a syllable in combinations.
 When combined, /u/ is always placed first and /i/ is always placed last.
 Thus, syllable nuclei in NN can be of three lengths or "weights":

-Simple vowel only: weight of 1

-Core vowel plus one Peripheral vowel: weight of 2

-• Core vowel plus two peripheral vowels: weight of 3
+• Simple vowel only: weight of 1 • Core vowel plus one peripheral vowel: weight of 2 • Core vowel plus two peripheral vowels: weight of 3